 The only available tariffs at the moment are variable rate tariffs that are set at the level of the energy price cap, or longer term, fixed contracts which are set at a higher rate.

-The price cap updates twice a year, moving to four times a year from October 2022.
-If you move to a variable rate tariff today, you should expect this tariff to increase in October 2022 as the price cap increases.
+The price cap updates four times a year (January, April, July and October).
+If you move to a variable rate tariff today, you should expect this tariff to increase in April 2023 as the price cap increases.